shopware5/devdocs/source/blog/_posts/2016-10-27-advanced-promise-patterns.md

 ## Error handling
 Sadly we're not living in a perfect world where everything goes well.
 Sometimes it's like a rollercoaster, you have good days but sometimes everything that can go wrong goes wrong ([Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law)) - it's the same when you're coding.
 Errors can always occur along the way, a server can be offline temporarily or the user simply inputs something wrong.

-Exceptions in JavaScript are synchronous which doesn't go along well in an asychronous operation.
+Exceptions in JavaScript are synchronous which doesn't go along well in an asynchronous operation.
 We're bringing back the [workflow diagram](https://developers.shopware.com/blog/2016/10/12/promises-asynchronous-processes-made-easy/#getting-started-with-promises) in our mind.
 A promise can have multiple states.
 It can be pending, fulfilled or rejected.
 In our case we want to take a closer look on the rejected state - it provides us with the ability to reject a promise when an error occurred.

 One of the most useful features of promises is the automatic propagation of errors.
 However this feature is only useful if errors are correctly propagated up the call stack.
 If you're writing a promise chain and ignore the `reject()` method, errors in the chain will be silently ignored which can hide serious bugs in your application: